You are currently viewing Best Backpacking Pillows for Side Sleepers

 The comfort offered by this pillow is great even it is the most comfortable of all the pillows on this list.
 It is thick and soft and it can tolerate turns in the night easily.
 It is also incredibly soft.
 The outer shell fabric feels amazing against cheeks and you’ll love it when you lay down on this pillow after a long hike.

-There’s an included stuff sack so you easily roll the pillow up, tuck it into the lip of the pillowcase and then pull the drawstring tight.
+There’s an included stuff sack so you easily roll the pillow up, tuck it into the lip of the pillowcase, and then pull the drawstring tight.
 The pillow is also sleeping bag compatible and it fits snuggly in almost every sleeping bag’s hood.
 The pillow can be washed in a machine and dried.
-The exterior fabric is designed in a way it gives the pillow some grip to keep it in place.
+The exterior fabric is designed in a way that gives the pillow some grip to keep it in place.

 Pros: Affordable, easy to use, and comfortable